-Sheriff's deputy, 11 others killed in shooting spree in California bar
+Ex-Marine identified as suspect in mass shooting in California bar

 THOUSAND OAKS, Calif.
 (Reuters) - A gunman opened fire in a crowded Southern California bar popular with college students, killing 12 people including a sheriff’s deputy, police said on Thursday, in the latest U.S. mass shooting that stunned a community with a reputation for safety.

-The gunman, identified by authorities as Ian David Long, 28, was found dead in the office of the Borderline Bar and Grill, located in Thousand Oaks, a suburb about 40 miles (64 km) northwest of Los Angeles after the incident on Wednesday night, apparently having shot himself.
+The gunman, identified by authorities as Ian David Long, 28, was found dead in the office of the Borderline Bar and Grill, located in Thousand Oaks, a suburb about 40 miles (64 km) northwest of Los Angeles after the incident at about 11:30 p.m.
+PST on Wednesday (0730 GMT Thursday), apparently having shot himself.

 Ventura County Sheriff Geoff Dean told a news conference on Thursday morning that Long had apparently fired at random with a .45-caliber Glock handgun with an extra-capacity magazine.
 There was no known motive, he said.